gok03/cityscope_for_world/README.md

 6. Goto your-url and start using the app

 ## To-Do
-1. Review citymatrix working for data.
+1. Review citymatrix datapoints(Radar Chart).
+2. Implement Population Statistics.
+3. Implement City Performance Heat-maps.
-2. Implement AR for 3js model.
+4. Implement AR for 3js model.
-3. Add more data points to Layers(road, trees, etc).
+5. Add more data points to Layers(road, trees, etc).
-4. Implement CS mobility module.
+6. Implement CS mobility module.

 ## Credits
 Most of the code was clone from https://github.com/CityScope/